opentelekomcloud/ansible-role-bastion/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    prefix: test- # This should be overridden in inventory
+    prefix: test- # should be overriden
-    domain_name: example.com # This also should be overridden in inventory
+    domain_name: example.com # used to create server_fqdn and meta-data, should be overridden

     server_subnet: "default-subnet" # should be on pair with default value from network_infra
     server_net: "{{ (prefix + 'otc-net') }}" # should be on pair with default value from network_infra